Each year, thousands of people are diagnosed with cancer. It’s time to bring the community together to make a difference for those cancer impacts.

 Proceeds support the Judy DiMarzo Cancer Survivorship Program and cancer research efforts at Wilmot Cancer Institute.
 Show your support by joining our team today!

 Statistically speaking, every single one of us will be touched by cancer at some point in our lives.
 Most likely, we experience it several times even if we aren't personally diagnosed as well.
 Many in my life have fought cancer, myself included.
-Some have lost that fight.
+Some have concluded that battle.
 I created a team to honor two of those people: Christine Bohannon and Chris Barnes.
 Both were Webster teachers and are missed by so many.
-Christine lost her battle in June of 2017 and Chris in August of 2018.
-If you would like to walk in their honor, please sign up and join us on Sept 9 at 10:45!
+Christine passed away in June of 2017 and Chris in August of 2018.
+If you would like to walk in their honor, please sign up and join us on Sept 8 at 10:45!
 You will need to be at the shuttle lot by 10 am to meet us in time.
 Parking is free.
 If you are unable to walk and would like to donate, please do!
 If you can do both, even better!
 Share this link and help the team get as many donations as possible!
 Thank you so much!

-The other reason I created this team is to honor those who are still fighting or the others who have fought and lost.
+The other reason I created this team is to honor those who are still fighting or the others who have passed away.